 What you can do

-- Be aware of any pre-appointment restrictions.
-At the time you make the appointment, be sure to ask if you need to do anything in advance, such as restrict your or your child's diet.
+When you make the doctor's appointment, be sure to ask if you need to do anything in advance, such as restrict your or your child's diet.

 What to expect from your doctor